-OpenID Connect relies on claims to provide information about the end user to the relying parties.
+OIDC relies on claims to provide information about the end user to relying parties.

-A claim is a piece of information about the end user that the relying party or client can use to provide them a service.
+A claim is a piece of information about the end user (user attribute) that the relying party or client uses to provide a service.

-Consider a page that lets the end user register using their Google account information instead of providing the information themselves.
-The page requests Google a set of claims about the end user, and uses the information on the claims to set up the account without user interaction.
+Consider a page that lets an end user register using their Google account information instead of providing the information themselves.
+The page requests a set of claims about the end user from Google and uses the information in those claims to set up the account without the user’s interaction.

-ID tokens contain additional claims that are not related to user information directly,
+ID tokens contain additional claims that aren’t related to user information directly,

 but that are relevant to the flow, the relying party, or the authorization server.

-These are similar to those contained in access tokens; for example,
+These claims are similar to those contained in access tokens; for example,

 exp, and others.

-When Identity Cloud is configured as an authorization server, a scope is a concept.
+When Identity Cloud is configured as an authorization server, scopes don’t relate to data.

 For example, Facebook has an OAuth 2.0 scope named

-Identity Cloud returns allowed scopes in the access token, but it does not associate any data with them.
+Identity Cloud returns allowed scopes in the access token, but it doesn’t associate any data with them.

-When Identity Cloud is configured as an OpenID provider, scopes can relate to data in a user profile by making use of one or more claims.
+When Identity Cloud is configured as an OpenID provider, scopes can relate to data in a user profile by using one or more claims.

-As each claim represents a piece of information from the user profile, Identity Cloud displays the actual data the relying party will receive if the end user consents to sharing it:
+Because each claim represents an attribute from the user profile, Identity Cloud displays the actual data the relying party will receive if the end user consents to sharing it:

-Identity Cloud maps scopes and profile data to claims using a script configured in the OAuth2 provider service.
+Identity Cloud maps scopes and profile data to claims using a script configured in the OAuth 2.0 provider service.

 By default, the script maps several user profile attributes to the

 After a successful flow, the OpenID provider returns an ID token with the relevant claims.
-However, for security reasons, Identity Cloud does not return scope-derived claims in the ID token by default.
+For security reasons, Identity Cloud does not return scope-derived claims in the ID token by default.

 Sometimes you may need the provider to return scope-derived claims in the ID token.
-For example, when claims are related to authentication conditions or rules the end user needs to satisfy before being redirected to particular resources.
+For example, when claims are related to authentication conditions or rules the end user must satisfy before being redirected to particular resources.

-To configure the provider to always return scope-derived claims in the ID token, enable Always Return Claims in ID Tokens (Realms > Realm Name > Services > OAuth2 Provider > Advanced OpenID Connect).
+To configure the provider to return all scope-derived claims in the ID token, go to Native Consoles > Access Management > Realms > Realm Name > Services > OAuth2 Provider > Advanced OpenID Connect and enable Always Return Claims in ID Tokens.

 This option is disabled by default because of the security concerns of returning claims that may contain sensitive user information.

-To request that the provider only include certain scope-derived claims in the ID token, enable the property Enable "claims_parameter_supported" (Realms > Realm Name > Services > OAuth2 Provider > Advanced OpenID Connect) and request said claims in the
+To configure the provider to include specific scope-derived claims in the ID token, go to #Native Consoles > Access Management > Realms > Realm Name > Services > OAuth2 Provider > Advanced OpenID Connect and enable Enable "claims_parameter_supported".
+Specify the required claims in the

 Claims specified using the